wizarin/obsidian/uni/_notes/2024-12-18 - aos(1s & 2s), ccc(lit).md

 Decimal to 1s and 2s compliment binary.
 1s - The binary given is already in - or + based on MSB.
 Invert the given binary, calculate value and add the sign magnitude of the original binary number.
-2s - treat the MSB as (0 or 1) as 128 or -128.
+2s - treat the MSB as (0 or 1) 128 or -128.
 Convert the binary to decimal normally (add all units that are 1).

 ---
 Lit review structure